dorlib/IMDB-Project/README.md

 The app has fully working authentication and authorization processes!

 ## In progress
-1. Data dashboard with saprated UI for developers which will be integrated with the same backend & database.
+1. Data dashboard with saprated UI with angular for developers which will be integrated with the same backend & database.
-2. careers page which will run on the same UI but with different backend & databse.
+2. careers page which will run on the same UI but with different sprint boot as backend and mongoDB as databade.

 ---